rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >~~~
 {: .prereq .foldable}

-Just wait until all ranks have reached this line.
+Wait (doing nothing) until all ranks have reached this line.

 ### Broadcast